// framework

 // Contact the author

-If the diagnostic revealed something worth correcting — or if you want to reach the author about the book, an organization or media — you can send a confidential signal.
+If the diagnostic revealed something worth correcting, or if you want to reach the author about the book, an organisation or media, you can send a confidential signal.